Fx-Professional-Services/HorizonDocs/Horizon User Guide/02 All Parties/Party.md

     - Click **New Record** in the Employees section.
 3. **Enter Employee Information**:

-    - In the pop-up form, provide the name, email, phone, URLs, and address details.
+    - In the pop-up form, enter the party's name, email address, phone number, and/or URLs.
+In the mailing/billing address, you may include the city, state, postal code, and country details.
-        ⚠️ Enter a two-digit country code in the address fields.
 4. **Choose the Primary Contact Method**:

     - Select a primary contact method by checking the box under **Primary**.